-Somewhere between 10 percent and 15 percent of the students consult the counseling staff in any given year, and the staff spends about 1,600 hours with them.
-A good many of those hours are then reviewed in a weekly staff case conference - a time-honored way of sharing experience, problems, and ideas.
+Somewhere between 10 percent and 15 percent of the students consult the staff spends about 1,600 hours with them.
+A good many of those hours are then reviewed in a weekly staff case conference a time-honored way of sharing experience, problems, and ideas.
 Occasionally outside experts are brought in to make presentations, and local psychiatrists are available as consultants.